Maryuu Senki

-Maryuu Senki (魔龍戦紀, Maryū Senki), also known as Evil Dragon War Chronicles, is a Japanese OVA series which combines elements from Japanese folklore with dark fantasy.
+Maryuu Senki (魔龍戦紀, Maryū Senki), also known as Evil Dragon War Chronicles, is a Japanese original video animation (OVA) series.
 Produced by Bandai Visual and animated by AIC, it was released between 1987 and 1989 for three episodes.
 It was adapted into an unfinished manga series in 1991.

 Plot

 Back in the era of Empress Himiko, Japan was ruled from the shadows by a secret caste of shamans called Kidō (鬼道).
 Although they were exterminated by fear of their power, some of them survived through the centuries, hoping to recover their power by summoning the Four Holy Beasts in human bodies.
 Their last attempt, performed by esotericists in the Mount Koya, was stopped in 1971 by one of their own creations, a monk with the power of Genbu named Gendo.

 In 1989, two party girls in Shinjuku, Tokyo, Tomoyo and Hiroko, are attacked by a mysterious cult seeking the incarnation of Suzaku, but Gendo arrives to the city in time to save the latter.
 Next morning, young artist Kyoichi Hiyu is mysteriously approached by the leader of the cult, Miki Chiyoe, who has learned Hiyu is the incarnation of Byakko.
 Kyoichi meets with Gendo, his former master, and is informed that the forces of Seiryu are seeking all the four beasts to exploit their power, as well as that Miki is the son of the previous Seiryu incarnation, Toshiro Chiyoe, who was slain by Gendo himself.
 Under the suspicion that Hiyu's girlfriend Shiho might be the last beast, Suzaku, Kyoichi and Gendo go meet her, but on the road they find a team sent by Miki with the same mission.
 While Gendo kills enemy commander Sakaki in a duel of grotesque powers, Kyoichi rushes to Shiho's house, only to find Miki already there.
 A fight ensues in which both Kyoichi and Miki are seemingly killed.